abhishekvijaykumar94/AlgoFarmLive/README.md

 - A time-series database used to store all incoming market data and metrics.

+## PostGres

+- A Relation Database that is used to store all the non time-series static data

 ## Market Data Feeder

 - Establishes a connection to the external brokerage.